LS-DYNA: Characteristics

 LS-DYNA consists of a single executable file and is entirely command-line driven.
-Therefore, all that is required to run LS-DYNA is a command shell, the executable, an input file, and enough free disk space to run the calculation.
-All input files are in simple ASCII format and thus can be prepared using any text editor.
-Input files can also be prepared with the aid of a graphical preprocessor.
-There are many third-party software products available for preprocessing LS-DYNA input files.
-LSTC also develops its own preprocessor, LS-PrePost, which is freely distributed and runs without a license.
+Therefore, all that is required to run LS-DYNA (besides some licensing infrastructure) is a command shell, the appropriate executable for the computer's architecture, an input file, and enough free disk space to store the results.

+Input files use a simple ASCII format and thus can be prepared using any text editor.
+Many third-party simulation environments integrate some LS-DYNA preprocessing capabilities.
+LSTC also develops its own preprocessor, LS-PrePost, which is freely distributed, runs without a license, and can also be used for viewing and postprocessing simulation results.

 Licensees of LS-DYNA automatically have access to all of the program's capabilities, from simple linear static mechanical analysis up to advanced thermal and flow solving methods.
 Furthermore, they have full use of LSTC's LS-OPT software, a standalone design optimization and probabilistic analysis package with an interface to LS-DYNA.

 Capabilities

-LS-DYNA's potential applications are numerous and can be tailored to many fields.
+LS-DYNA's potential applications are numerous and can be used in many fields.
 LS-DYNA is not limited to any particular type of simulation.
 In a given simulation, any of LS-DYNA's many features can be combined to model a wide variety of physical events.

+However the main strength of the software lies in highly nonlinear simulations of high-speed events, preferably involving the deformation of sheet metal.
+(For example a car crashing into a traffic barrier.)
+Several variants of algorithms and multiphysics expansions were added to use these core capabilities in special fields.
+(For example the deep drawing of steel sheets by electromagnetic forces or by explosives.)

-An example of a simulation that involves a unique combination of features is the NASA JPL Mars Pathfinder landing which simulated the space probe's use of airbags to aid in its landing.
+One example of a simulation that involved a unique combination of several features is the NASA JPL Mars Pathfinder landing, which simulated the gas and fabric of inflating airbags around the spaceship, and the subsequent impact and bouncing of the assembly on the martian soil.